Establishing a National Aboriginal and Torres Strait Islander Peak Body to address Family, Domestic and Sexual Violence

 In May 2025, the Department of Social Services engaged the Coalition of Peaks Secretariat, on behalf of the sector, to lead the establishment of the Peak Body, building on decades of advocacy by Aboriginal and Torres Strait Islander peoples, the expertise of community-controlled organisations and the strong foundation of existing peak bodies.

-The Peak Body will coordinate efforts to improve safety and wellbeing for Aboriginal and Torres Strait Islander peoples and contribute to achieving Target 13 of the National Agreement on Closing the Gap – reducing family violence against First Nations women and children by at least 50% by 2031.
+The Peak Body will work to improve safety and wellbeing for Aboriginal and Torres Strait Islander peoples and contribute to achieving Target 13 of the National Agreement on Closing the Gap – reducing family violence against First Nations women and children by at least 50% by 2031.

 Project timelines